Download our one-page handout here: About Don_t Spray Me 8-16-18

 We are in agreement with the large and growing body of research which shows that the spraying of pesticides for mosquito control poses serious threats to the environment and human health and is the least effective of means of controlling the mosquito population.

-Dontsprayme recognizes that a human health emergency may require the use of spray which known to be toxic, providing health professionals judge it necessary and justified.
+Dontsprayme recognizes that a human health emergency may lead to the use of spray which known to be toxic, providing health professionals judge it necessary and justified.
 We want to stress that spraying when there is not an emergency can promote resistance to the chemicals used, just as overusing antibiotics can make them ineffective when needed to fight illness.

-If spraying does occur, we advocate full advance disclosure to the public of the risks involved, the exact procedures and chemicals used, and the measures individuals should take to protect themselves, their families and pets, and their environment.
+If despite all our efforts spraying does occur, we advocate full advance disclosure to the public of the risks involved, the exact procedures and chemicals used, and the measures individuals should take to protect themselves, their families and pets, and their environment.

 We favor non-toxic measures to reduce mosquito populations, such as suppressing standing water* likely to promote breeding and using larvicides** in persistent standing water.
 These methods, in addition to community education, have been shown to be effective at controlling mosquitoes by preventing them from reaching the adult stage.

 We urge municipalities to examine these issues and come up with detailed plans to protect their residents and environment, based on research and models of sensible and effective management in other communities.

-*For advice on suppressing standing water, see “What can I do to reduce the mosquito population?,” including video showing what larvae look like and examples of breeding sites where water should be emptied out.
+*For advice on suppressing standing water, see “What can I do to reduce the mosquito population?,” including examples of breeding sites where water should be emptied out.